ysonggit/react-cv-template/README.md

 npm build / yarn build
 ```

-Deploy this app to your gh-pages:
+## Deploy this app to your gh-pages:

+First, modify the `package.json` file, update the line `https://<yourgithubid>.github.io/react-cv-template` by filling in your Github id.

+Then deploy with command:
 ```
 npm run deploy
 ```